I catch the 10 p.m. newscast as it’s about to go to commercial; the anchor teases a story to come in the next segment.

 I learn what a four-G turn feels like.
 I grunt and tense every muscle in my lower body – quads, core, arms … all clenching to force enough blood into my head to stay conscious.
 Still, I feel an invisible electric blanket cranked to "HIGH" settle over me.
 The edges of my vision distort just slightly.
 It’s amazing.

 We land, and I’m physically wrung out, nauseous, over-heated.
 Carl slides the canopy, and I drink the air.
 It smells of exhaust and is barely any cooler – but it’s refreshing as lapping water straight off an Icelandic glacier.

-I’m delighted -- maybe as much as Carl.
-He got to fly – and share the magic of aerobatic flying.
+I’m delighted, maybe as much as Carl is.
+He got to fly — and share the magic of aerobatic flying.

 But Carl is gone, along with his final passenger and his priceless, dynamic piece of flying history.
 The National Transportation and Safety Board report can tell you why.
 A sad piece of aftermath: The Arizona wing of Cactus Squadron disbanded after the crash.

 Maybe we shouldn’t embrace risk.
 No aerobatics, no mountain climbing, no polar expeditions.
 It’d save lots of lives.